outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

  A one-to-one is not any of these things:
  * A therapy session.
 You’re likely to be woefully underqualified to do any therapy with your line reports as a line manager.
 Be careful not to wander into this territory.
 Be prepared with a signpost to relevant services that may help them, such as your company’s employee assistance plan and counselling.
  * A chance for you to push your agenda as a manager and talk the whole time.
 If you need to disseminate information, get status updates, or try something on your mind, schedule a different meeting or do it asynchronously.
- * A chance for your line report to ad-hoc reverse coach you on whatever problems might be on your mind.
+ * A chance for your line report to ad-hoc reverse coach or mentor you on whatever problems might be on your mind.
 That's for your manager to hold a space for you or find peer support.
-[Reverse coaching](https://www.linkedin.com/pulse/why-your-organization-needs-reverse-coaching-program-shinjini-sur/) can be a powerful tool, and I would encourage you to allow your reports to do this at a separate time and space that you both agree.
+[Reverse coaching and mentoring](https://brenebrown.com/podcast/brene-with-patrice-gordon-on-reverse-mentorship/) can be a powerful tool, and I would encourage you to allow your reports to do this at a separate time and space that you both agree.

 ## How Often Should You Do One To Ones?